Oscar Wilde’s First Tragedy

 By Rob Marland

 Oscar Wilde’s First Tragedy: The Composition, Production, and Reception of Vera; or, The Nihilists by Rob Marland is a book forthcoming from Little Eye.
+This biography will incorporate a new critical edition of Wilde’s first play.

 At the age of twenty-six Oscar Wilde wrote his first play.
-A melodramatic tragedy about a plot to assassinate the Russian Czar, Vera; or, The Nihilists was as far as could be imagined from Lady Windermere’s Fan and The Importance of Being Earnest.
-A London matinee was cancelled, supposedly for political reasons, and the final curtain fell on the New York production after only a week, the critics branding Wilde’s script ‘long-drawn dramatic rot’.
+A melodramatic tragedy about a plot to assassinate the Russian tsar, Vera; or, The Nihilists was as far as could be imagined from Lady Windermere’s Fan and The Importance of Being Earnest.
+A London matinee was cancelled, ostensibly for political reasons, and the final curtain fell on the New York production after only a week, the critics branding Wilde’s script ‘long-drawn dramatic rot’.

 A decade later Wilde would secure his reputation as a playwright of genius with a string of four successful society comedies.
 He tried to forget his first tragedy, the play even his most devoted friend, Robert Ross, thought ‘worthless as literature or drama’.